stevensblueprint/aad-admin/README.md

    pnpm install
    ```

    You may encounter warnings if you do not have the correct version of Node installed.
-This project uses V20.0.0.
-When working with Node, it is highly recommended to use nvm (Node Version Manager). [nvm Documentation](https://github.com/nvm-sh/nvm)
+This project uses the version in .nvmrc file (currently 20.11.0).
+When working with Node, it is highly recommended to use nvm (Node Version Manager). [nvm Documentation](https://github.com/nvm-sh/nvm).
+Once you have nvm, you can type `nvm use` to use the correct version.

 3. Setup Local Database - PostgreSQL